-Johan Wibergh was the unanimous choice for the Group CTO of the Year award, leading Vodafone on an ongoing journey of transformation and innovation and ensuring it is best placed to make sure 5G thrives rather than fails.
+Johan Wibergh was the unanimous choice for the Group CTO of the Year Award 2018, leading Vodafone on an ongoing journey of transformation and innovation and ensuring it is best placed to make sure 5G thrives rather than fails.
 He talks to Graeme Neill.

 First of all I do work too much,” Johan Wibergh laughs towards the end of our interview.
 Maybe so given his tech responsibility for some 500+ million customers, but then he lists his hobbies, spanning photography, food and fitness, coupled with several book recommendations (especially Matthew Walker’s Why We Sleep, if you are in need of your next read).
 Even while the books are usually consumed in the audio format rather than paperback, it does beg the question of where he can fit in his Group CTO duties.
 It seems clear that he relishes the challenge, set hours of the day be damned.